fredrikp999/palmgrenshistoria/README.md

 # palmgrenshistoria
 Geo-mappad information on Släkten Palmgren

-Will be using python library from https://openlayers.org/
+Will e.g. be using js/node library from https://openlayers.org/